 The 70th anniversary of the A-bomb attacks troubled by rising military tensions for Japan and its regional neighbours.

-The US demonstrated unprecedented power when it dropped the atomic bombs.
 Days later, Japan surrendered and World War II was over.

 The bombings remain the only use of nuclear weapons for warfare in history.